Observations

 Essential "Quick Wins" to help you stay grounded and maintain connection during high-tension moments.

-Sometimes the most generative thing you can do is just listen.
+Sometimes the most productive thing you can do is just listen.
 Wait for 4-5 seconds after someone finishes speaking before you respond.
 This creates the space they might need to fully express a hidden need.